Digitization

 Artificial intelligence is slowly replacing personal trainers

-The American College of Sports Medicine (ACSM) has released its annual survey and predictions of major fitness trends to 2025.
-The survey provides "valuable information for fitness professionals, business owners and exercise enthusiasts."
-As the ACSM report itself says, it is primarily intended to inform about "critical business decisions and the professional development plan".
-Trends vary by region, but the report covers the United States in most detail.
+The American College of Sports Medicine (ACSM) has released its annual fitness trends forecast for 2025.
+The study provides “valuable insights for fitness professionals, business owners, and exercise enthusiasts.”
+As the ACSM report itself says, it is intended to inform “critical business decisions and professional development plans.”
+Trends vary by region, but the report focuses most closely on the United States.

 While wearable technology (such as activity trackers) is still at the forefront of fitness trends, mobile exercise apps are second and data-driven training is third.
 The three trends in question often go hand-in-hand, as apps and wearable devices make it possible to effectively monitor training data, from heart rate measurement to explosive power.
 All this information can then be used to effectively prepare for training.

 Wearables, apps, and by extension, data-driven training have all become almost frighteningly smarter.
-"In-app" UI conversational bots are able to access personal data in the application, with which we often use the wearable device, and suggest next steps in training.
-Within apps like PUSH and Garmin Connect, we can get personalized workouts based on data from the last few workouts.
+“In-app” UI chatbots are able to access personal data in the app we often use to access our wearable and suggest next steps in our training.
+Within apps like PUSH and Garmin Connect, we can get personalized training based on data from our last few workouts.

-It is interesting that the niche of "personal coaching" did not make it into the top 10 trends in the field of exercise this year, which came in 15th place.
+Interestingly, the “personal training” niche did not make the top 10 fitness trends this year, coming in at 15th place.
 While personal training is still very popular in certain regions and is somewhere in the top 20 trends, the drop from the top 10 is quite significant.
-Related to this is the drop in interest in professional certification, which is among the top 10 trends only in Portugal and Australia.
+Related to this is the drop in interest in professional certification, which is only in the top 10 trends in Portugal and Australia.

 Cause and effect